flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 What are the checkboxes for?

 * Clicking a Neurodata object directly will open the default visualization plugin for that Neurodata type.
-* To get a synchronized composite view, tick more than one checkbox and then click the "View xx items" button on the left panel.
+* To get a synchronized composite view for selected items, tick two or more checkboxes and then click the "View xx items" button on the left panel.

 ## RAW Tab

 The RAW tab shows the raw HDF5 structure: groups, datasets, attributes, etc.

-Pro tip: to inspect the contents of a larger dataset, open the browser developer console and click on the CIRCLE icon.
-The contents of the dataset will be printed to the console.
+(Tip: to inspect the contents of a larger dataset, open the browser developer console and click on the CIRCLE icon.
+The contents of the dataset will be printed to the console.)

 ![image](https://github.com/user-attachments/assets/1be63ee1-d6ee-4b4c-98d7-b28bfb50e696)